crypto-crypto-crypto/pipedrive-task/README.md

 ### Fist time setup

 We first need to prepare a cloud environment for the code to be deployed.
-The option of choice in this implementation is Digital Ocean.
-We need to generate an API token in order to provision our resources programatically¿ instead of creating our resources and dependencies manually.
+The option of choice of this implementation is Digital Ocean.
+We need to generate an API token in order to provision our resources programatically.
+Thus, avoiding the creation of our resources and dependencies manually.

-For CI/CD this project uses Github Workflow to manage the build, and deploy of our source code.
+For Continuous integration and delivery, this project relies on Github Workflow to execute the stages of build and deploy of our source code.
 It's important to create secret variables that are going to be used in the pipeline runtime.

 We also generate SSH Keys in the Digital Ocean console.
 Running `ssh-keygen` for the generation of a key pair and copying and pasting the public key into Digital Ocean's SSH Key panel will suffice.